 SENIOR ELECTRICAL FITTER REFRIGERATION

-Repair of in-service refrigeration and air conditioning equipment.
+Repair and maintenance of in-service refrigeration and air conditioning equipment.

-National Certificate in Electrical Engineering - Levels 3 and 4.
+New Zealand Certificate in Electrical Engineering – Year 3.

 You will also receive training on new equipment to ensure you stay up to date with advances in technology.